CCBDA-UPC/Assignments-2025/Lab08.md

 **Q8.12: Assess the current version of the web application against each of the twelve factor application.**

-**Q8.13: What steps will be necessary to be able to execute the bash shell script?**

-**Q8.14: Create a new shell script that removes all the assets that have been created.
-(Optional)**
+**Q8.13: Create a new shell script that removes all the assets that have been created.**

 # Task 8.2: Simple serverless using WebSockets